 - Import effects from another of your (e.g. older) xLights sequence into an existing xLights sequence

 Create a new directory and unzip the sequence files to that directory.
 It is recommended to create this directory within your show folder.
 The zip file should contain the xlights_rgbeffects.xml, the sequence.xml and any other required files(image, shader, etc files).
 Change the show folder in xLights to point to the new directory.
 Copy the music file to the new folder if missing.

 Open the sequence, click on Render All and Save the sequence.
 You should be able to see how the lights flow in the layout window.
 Study the sequence and determine which models you wish to copy to your own models.

 Look for the correct quantity of elements in the donor sequence that will match your elements.
 For example If you have 4 windows but the donor sequence has 8, pick the 4 windows that you want to copy.

 Make a note of the names of each donor model you want to copy to a model of your own layout.
 Watch the sequence several times.

 Make sure you have the appropriate music file in your own media show directory.
-Close the sequence you were watching, go to the setup tab and change the show folder back to your own directories.
+Close the sequence you were watching, go to the controller tab and change the show folder back to your own directories.

 If importing into a new sequence, then